Caphyon/advinst-github-action/README.md

 We would love to hear your feedback!
 Tell us how to improve this  action at ***support at advancedinstaller dot com***, or open a [Github Issue](https://github.com/Caphyon/advinst-github-action/issues).

+On our website you can find a list with all the [CI/CD integrations for Advanced Installer](https://www.advancedinstaller.com/installer-continuous-integration.html).